 The ABC test has been a controversial issue since AB5.
 Yet, as more states deal with worker misclassification issues, more eyes are turning toward the ABC test for clarification and to set expectations.
 In October of 2022, the DOL proposed a rule changing independent contractor classification which Reuters explains, “Requires ‘economically dependent’ workers to be employees.”
 This rings of the ABC test.

 How does the ABC test work?

 The ABC test is a three-pronged approach to determine how an employee or independent contractor should be classified.
-The most important part of this method is that each criteria must be satisfied for the worker to have employee status.
+The most important part of this method is that each criteria must be satisfied for the worker to have contractor status.